 Note: The use of materials not provided or recommended by Haemonetics is the sole responsibility of the end-user, and the end-user will be responsible for any personal injury and/or property damage related to such use.

 Device Classification

-The Cell Saver Elite is classified as a continuous operation, Class I, Type CF, IPX1 device, as defined by IEC/EN 60601 standards for medical electrical equipment.
+The Cell Saver Elite is classified as a continuous operation, Class I, Type CF, IPX1 device, in accordance with IEC/EN 60529 and 60601 standards for medical electrical equipment.

 Physical Specifications